LunarG/gfxreconstruct/tools/convert/README.md

 the data for the line, possibly in further nested structure.
 The currently-defined keys are `"header"`, `"vkFunc"`, `"annotation"`, `"state"`, and `"meta"`.
 A line can hold _exactly one of_ a nested `"header"`, `"vkFunc"`, `"annotation"`, `"state"`, or `"meta"`.
+D3D12 captures may also contain the key `"method"` for object methods.

 A tool can work out what kind of JSON document each line contains by checking for the presence of the keys in the top-level object.
 In pseudocode that could look something like this: